 You should rely only on the information contained or incorporated by reference in this prospectus supplement and in the accompanying prospectus.
 Neither we nor the underwriter have authorized anyone to provide you with additional or different information.
 If anyone provides you with additional, different or inconsistent information, you should not rely on it.
 Neither we nor the underwriter are making an offer of the securities in any state where the offer is not permitted.
-You should not assume that the information contained in or incorporated by reference in this prospectus supplement or the accompanying prospectus or that any information we have incorporated by reference is accurate as of any date other than the date of the document incorporated by reference.
+You should not assume that the information contained in or incorporated by reference in this prospectus supplement or the accompanying prospectus is accurate as of any date other than the dates of this prospectus supplement or the accompanying prospectus or that any information we have incorporated by reference is accurate as of any date other than the date of the document incorporated by reference.
 Our business, financial condition, results of operations and prospects may have changed since those dates.